Ms Mary Smith

 Mr John Marchment

 Mr John Marchment is a Co-opted Governor.
+He sits on the Pay & Staffing Committee.
 End of term of office - 12 June 2023.

 John Marchment is a semi-retired Chartered Engineer, who after many years in management and technical roles in manufacturing, completed his full-time career in Further and Higher Education teaching materials science and business studies.
 He now spends two days a week mentoring management staff and helping out in the busy cycle business run by two of his sons in Partridge Green.